 Here are some recommendations for writing a good scenario:

-Jane is picking up her roommate Delilah who is arriving to San Francisco on a flight from Sydney, Australia.
-She wants to know if the flight is on time and what terminal (and gate) it arrives at.
+Jane is picking up her roommate, Delilah, who is arriving at San Francisco Airport on a flight from Sydney, Australia.
+She wants to know if the flight is on time and what terminal and gate it arrives at.
 Before driving to the airport, she checks her phone assistant for details on "the BA flight from Sydney to SFO this afternoon" and realizes it left 45 minutes late.
-Instead of waiting in the parking lot, she uses the extra time to pick up coffee from Blue Bottle in SF (Delilah's favorite) to help cheer up her friend on arrival after a long and delayed journey.
+Instead of waiting in the parking lot, she uses the extra time to pick up coffee from Blue Bottle in SF (Delilah's favorite), to help cheer up her friend on arrival after a long and delayed journey.
 BFF #win.

-Raj arrives home after a long day of work, and is immediately greeted at the door by his children.
+Raj arrives home after a long day of work and is immediately greeted at the door by his children.
 His stomach growls, and he checks the fridge.
 He notices an assortment of products and leftovers, as well as a large chicken.
 He pulls out his phone and with one hand asks: "What recipes can I make with chicken, tomato, and mozzarella cheese?" and selects the second option (which looks delicious).
-Following the steps, he is able to prepare a chicken dinner for his family using the steps in the recipe, and makes a great meal.
+Following the steps in the recipe, he is able to prepare a great chicken dinner for his family.

 Jae lives in Suwon and likes to dress comfortably.
 He wakes up in the morning and checks notifications on his phone, and then he asks his assistant a few questions about the weather.
 He asks what the temperature will be today for his current location.
 He then asks what the chances are of rain at 6:00 pm when he gets off work and walks to the train station.
 Good news!
-It will be warm and sunny and only a 1% chance of rain - so he decides to wear his favorite cotton T-shirt and khakis with open-toe sandals. 봄 햇살이 가득한 화창한 하루네요! ("Bom haes-sal-i gadeughan hwachanghan haluneyo" - or, "Fine day full of Spring-like sunshine!")
+It will be warm and sunny with only a 1% chance of rain.
+So, he decides to wear his favorite cotton T-shirt and khakis with open-toed sandals. 봄 햇살이 가득한 화창한 하루네요! ("Bom haes-sal-i gadeughan hwachanghan haluneyo"—or "Fine day full of Spring-like sunshine!")